 Clinical activities at Bedford VA include rotations on Community Living Center, GEM, Memory Disorders units, and Geriatric Psychiatric consultation services.
 Fellows have multiple other educational opportunities, including exposure to neuropsychology testing, and working closely with and learning from a full range of associated health professional colleagues.

 150 S. Huntington Avenue

 1400 VFW Parkway

 The VA Boston Healthcare System (VABHS) is comprised of several distinct campuses and numerous community-based outpatient clinics which together serve as a major referral center for the entire New England region.
 Its mission is to serve veterans through the delivery of timely quality care by staff who demonstrate outstanding customer service, the advancement of health care through research, and the education of tomorrow’s health care providers.

 As the largest provider of graduate medical education in the United States, the VA takes its educational mission very seriously, and VABHS has a particularly rich academic history.
 Trainees at VABHS are exposed to a challenging and rewarding patient population characterized by a heavy burden of chronic illness, particularly cardiovascular and pulmonary diseases and medical problems resulting from specific circumstances such as traumatic brain injury or spinal cord injury.
 The VA system also affords trainees the unique opportunity to experience a national-scope, single-payer, integrated health system that has been at the vanguard of medical information technology, patient safety, and quality improvement developments.

-Clinical activities at VABHS sites include nursing home care, palliative care, and dementia evaluation and management.
+Clinical activities at VABHS sites include nursing home care, palliative care, hospital in home, and dementia evaluation and management.